Australia accused of 'excessive and unnecessary' secrecy | Law-Order

 "I am in no doubt that one of the reasons for the secrecy around the K and Collaery matter is the enormous political embarrassment that we were spying on one of the poorest countries in the world to get an upper hand in a business negotiation," Wilkie said.

-Wilkie quit his intelligence job in the Office of National Assessments days before Australian troops joined U.S. and British forces in the 2003 Iraq invasion.
-He publicly argued that Iraq didn't pose sufficient threat to warrant invasion and that there was no evidence linking Iraq's government to al-Qaida.
+Wilkie quit his intelligence job in the Office of National Assessments days before Australian troops joined US and British forces in the 2003 Iraq invasion.
+He publicly argued that Iraq didn't pose a sufficient threat to warrant invasion and that there was no evidence linking Iraq's government to al-Qaida.

 "I basically accused the government of lying," Wilkie said.